findingfocus/tashio/README.md

-# kvotheDX
+# Tashio Tempo
-A top down game based on The Kingkiller Chronicles inspired by Link's Awakening
+A top down game filled with adventure, magic, and music.

 ### **Installation Instructions**